-When you send or receive packages through USPS, they are assigned a distinct tracking number.
+When you send or receive packages through USPS, they are assigned a distinct USPS tracking number to monitor their journey.
+This tracking number allows you to check the status of your shipment, from dispatch to final delivery.

-But what exactly does a USPS tracking number resemble?
-Here's a breakdown of its structure and significance:
+But what exactly does a USPS tracking number look like and why is it important?

 Package tracking is the system that allows you to monitor the progress and location of your deliveries in real-time.
-This service enables you to see precisely when your package is dispatched, its current location, and its estimated arrival time.
+This service lets you see precisely when your package is dispatched, its location, and estimated arrival time.

 USPS tracking numbers vary in format based on their corresponding mail classes.
 It's essential to understand how to interpret these diverse formats.